 - How To Protect Car From Sun In Open Parking

-- 1. Park your car in an overhang
+- 1. Park your car under building shade or overhang

-- 2. Buy and use a UV protection spray for the paint and interior fabric
+- 2. Use a UV protection spray for the paint and interior fabric

 - 3. Use a car cover to protect your vehicle from the sun